-NOTE: Device quantity can be increased with a BN2 Network Bridge/Repeater unit.
+NOTE: Device quantity can be increased with a BN-2-D Network Bridge/Repeater unit.

 The network must be wired in a 'daisy-chain' radial configuration, resulting in two end-of-line positions for the CAN pair.
-Star wiring and spurs are not permitted without the addition of a Starbox or BN2 Network Bridge/Repeater.
-Details of these products are on the iLight website.

-The order that devices are situated on the network is not specific, but 12Vdc power must be evenly distributed across the network for powering Control Panels, Interfaces and other input devices.
+The order that devices are situated on the network is not specific, but power must be evenly distributed across the network for powering Control Plates, Interfaces and other input devices.
+Additonal power supplies may be required.